 Topics in NeuralNetworkModelsNeural Language Models | Attention Model | Training | Inference | Coverage | Vocabulary | Embeddings | Multilingual Word Embeddings | Monolingual Data | Adaptation | Linguistic Annotation | Multilingual Multimodal Multitask | Alternative Architectures | Analysis And Visualization | Neural Components In Statistical Machine Translation

 BacktranslationSennrich et al. (2016) back-translate the monolingual data into the input language and use the obtained synthetic parallel corpus as additional training data.
 Hoang et al. (2018) show that the quality of the machine translation system matters and can be improved by iterative back-translation.
 Burlot and Yvon (2018) also show that backtranslation quality matters and carry out additional analysis.
-Edunov et al. (2018) observe gains when back-translating with sampling search, instead of greedy search or beam search.
 Edunov et al. (2018) show better results with Monte Carlo search to generate the backtranslation data, i.e., randomly selecting word translations based on the predicted probability distribution.
+Imamura et al. (2018); Imamura and Sumita (2018) also confirm that better translation quality can be obtained when backtranslating with such sampling and offer some refinements.
+Caswell et al. (2019) argue that the noise introduced by this type of stochastic search flags to the model that it is backtranslated data, something that can also be accomplished with an explicit special token, to the same effect.
 Currey et al. (2017) show that in low resource conditions simple copying of target side data to the source side also generates beneficial training data.
 Fadaee and Monz (2018) see gains with synthetic data generated by forward-translation (also called self-training).
 They also report gains when subsampling backtranslation data to favor rare or difficult to generate words (words with high loss during training).